-We are thrilled to launch an incredible new program beginning in the 2012-2013 school year: the Prairie Crossing Charter School (PCCS) Sustainable Schoolyard!
+PCCS launched an incredible new program during the 2012-2013 school year: the Prairie Crossing Charter School (PCCS) Sustainable Schoolyard!

 The Sustainable Schoolyard will include: